 In order to be eligible for an MPK, patients must meet certain criteria stipulated in the NHS commissioning policy.
 Firstly, you must fall into at least one of the following categories:

 At a minimum, you must have the potential to walk with a mechanical knee at a medium to high speed as well as at differing speeds and simultaneously overcome most natural obstacles (mobility level 3 and 4).
 MPK funding candidates should be unrestricted outdoor walkers and be capable of walking more than 50 yards on level ground.
-Lower mobility patients may also be considered for funding, if it can be demonstrated through a trial that the use of a Microprocessor knee improves their mobility and environmental obstacle negotiation to the levels described above.
+Lower mobility patients may also be considered for funding, if it can be demonstrated through a trial that the use of a microprocessor knee improves their mobility and environmental obstacle negotiation.

 - C-Leg 4: User brochure 18.02 MB | PDF